Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 These particular data were full of tender mysteries, which it peeled apart, turning the juicy enigmas over in its mind and slowly stripping them down layer by succulent layer, savouring the exquisite spices of elucidation as they blossomed in its mind.

 There was much that could not be determined.
 The feast of information was tainted, riddled with sour gaps in the logs brought on by exotic manipulations of the electromagnetic spectrum which had dazzled and confuse the swarm's sensors.
-The early records of the fight were meager fare indeed, barely an aperitif---it was only when the Swarm-craft began to arrive in earnest and overload the beleaguered human craft's resources that the information began to become coherent, and that state only lasted a few seconds before the wave of smaller Human ships had arrived, reversing the flow of not only the physical battle, but also the digital one.
+The early records of the fight were meager fare indeed, barely an aperitif - it was only when the Swarm-craft began to arrive in earnest and overload the beleaguered human craft's resources that the information began to become coherent, and that state only lasted a few seconds before the wave of smaller Human ships had arrived, reversing the flow of not only the physical battle, but also the digital one.

 What *could* be gleaned, however, thoroughly impressed it.
 Chemical-propellant weaponry using warp fields to overcome the problem of their relatively glacial velocity across the huge distances involved in space combat.
 The precision timing of bringing a Brood-Transport's ship down with a storm of weak firepower an instant before a hurtling kinetic missile ended the ship and the lives of every one of the two-hundred strong Ripping-Brood.

 The tactics were exceptional.
 These humans understood the Hunt in a way that even Hunters themselves sometimes failed to.
 Information was controlled, traps laid, escapes predicted and retaliations, evaded.
 The opening ambush was simply masterful, reminding the Alpha-of-Alphas of the overwhelming strike from hiding that had won the victory against the Vulza atop whose chemically treated and preserved skull the Alpha-of-Alphas now sat.

 It took note of the data from inside the wounded human vessel, sent back from the doomed broods that had assaulted it.
-There was little that could be done about the Deathworlder firearms---so much kinetic ammunition filling the air would overwhelm anything less than starship shielding, but the information as to which tactics had been effective and which had not was invaluable.
+There was little that could be done about the Deathworlder firearms - so much kinetic ammunition filling the air would overwhelm anything less than starship shielding, but the information as to which tactics had been effective and which had not was invaluable.

 The fusion-tipped spear throwers clearly were inadequate.
 Too similar to human ballistic armour, they would wound, but not kill, and a live Deathworlder was still unacceptably dangerous.
 The rapid-fire shuriken guns had not scored a single kill.
 Only the plasma weaponry seemed to be reliably dangerous to them, but it ruined the meat and was slow to cool down between shots.
 Hardly surprising, considering that the weapons were designed to destroy heavy ground vehicles.

 Nervejam was clearly their greatest fear, but it was equally dangerous to the Hunters themselves.
-Worse, in some ways---feeling the agony of one of the Brood caught in a Nervejam could stun the survivors for a few fatal seconds.
+Worse, in some ways - feeling the agony of one of the Brood caught in a Nervejam could stun the survivors for a few fatal seconds.
 It was reluctant to order more widespread deployment of the grenade launchers.

 Though it stuck in the craw, the only sensible solution seemed to be to try and develop an analog of the Deathworlders' own weaponry.
 If they had built it to kill one another, then it would presumably be effective.

 Some questions remained.
 The human ship had plainly lost power at some point, and yet had still kept firing before jumping out.
 This raised an interesting conundrum about the nature of its internal systems.

 One mystery above all, however, was truly fascinating.
 The human vessels had danced across the combat volume, blinking from place to place the moment they came under fire.
 Only sheer numbers had defeated that trick, but there was *nothing* in the data to suggest how it was done.
-Only displacement wormholes could move a ship in such a way, and yet there was no sign of any corresponding beacon---the alien vessels simply *jumped*, without apparently having anything to guide them.
+Only displacement wormholes could move a ship in such a way, and yet there was no sign of any corresponding beacon - the alien vessels simply *jumped*, without apparently having anything to guide them.

-The Alpha-of-Alphas was undoubtedly among the most intelligent beings in the galaxy, but it was a very *focused* intelligence---within its own intellectual demesnes, nothing in the galaxy was its equal.
+The Alpha-of-Alphas was undoubtedly among the most intelligent beings in the galaxy, but it was a very *focused* intelligence - within its own intellectual demesnes, nothing in the galaxy was its equal.
 Outside of them, however...

 \<resignation; distaste\> +*Bring me the Alpha of the Brood-That-Builds*+ it commanded.